 Emergency After Hours Contact: 1800 531 467

-Located in the heart of Canberra, Bradley Allen Love Lawyers (abbreviated to BAL Lawyers) boasts a stellar reputation and impressive track record for achieving positive client outcomes.
+Located in the heart of Canberra, BAL Lawyers boasts a stellar reputation and impressive track record for achieving positive client outcomes.

 BAL Lawyers' specialist co-operatives team has years of experience establishing new co-operatives, advising on the co-operative structure and member rights, and advising on the introduction and application of the Co-operative National Law.
 It facilitates regular workshops about co-operatives and the role of collaborative-decision making, and is on the panel of specialists for the Commonwealth’s Farm Co-operatives & Collaboration Pilot Program.